hmakelin/gisnav/README.md

 > **WARNING:** Do not use this software for real drone flights.
 This software is untested and has only been demonstrated
 > with [PX4](https://px4.io/) in a software-in-the-loop (SITL) simulation environment.

-`gisnav` is a [ROS 2](https://docs.ros.org/) package that enables map-based visual navigation for airborne drones.
+GISNav is a [ROS 2](https://docs.ros.org/) package that enables map-based visual navigation for airborne drones.

 A GISNav node provides an *accurate* **global** position for an airborne drone by visually comparing frames from the drone's nadir-facing camera to a map of the drone's *approximate* global position retrieved from an underlying